ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 signficant differences between individual sub EEGs even within activity type.
 Once I've got the averages I can consider finding correlations for each sub EEG with each activity type average EEG and I can compare plots of the average EEGs to see if anything stands out.

+#### March 6th

+I generated my average EEGs for each activity type today.
+After removing the rows of data with EEGs that had a larger percentage of missing data, I split my training CSV by activity type.
+So I got 6 new dataframes with each one having only the rows for a specific type of brain activity.
+I wrote a function that takes in one of those dataframes and a specified number of rows, adds up the corresponding sub EEGs for those rows and divides by the total to give me the average sub EEG for those rows.
+The goal was to get something more representative of the overall data for that activity type.

+I plotted these EEGs in a grid like I did the sub EEGs I worked with before.
+There are some differences to make note of.
+The signal for the seizure data tends to get larger over the course of the sub EEG recording.
+The GRDA signal tends to get smaller after starting very large.
+The LPD signal tended to be more variable, but smaller differences between high and low points over the course of the sub EEG recording.

+In the process of generating these average EEGs, I wrote a function that takes in a dataframe and a number of rows and uses that information to get the sub EEG for a row, fills in missing values in that sub EEG with the column median, and MinMaxScales the sub EEG.
+This will be useful when it comes time to pull sub EEGs to process for building my training, validation, and testing sets.
+I'll just need to then pass the sub EEG through functions which calculate feature data for the sub EEG.

+Lastly, I did more work on preparing to do feature extraction.
+For time domain features, I can take the mean and variance of the raw signal.
+I can calculate skewness.
+I can calculate Kurtosis which measures how often outliers occur.
+I can calculate Hjorth parameters.
+These are parameters often used in EEG feature extraction and analysis.
+They are activity, mobility, and complexity if I am remembering that correctly.
+One other measure I could use is numpy's peak to peak function.
+It isn't useful on the rescaled sub EEGs overall because it will return (1 - 0) for (Max - Min) every time.
+However, if calculated along specific time intervals, this information could be useful.
+As mentioned with the average sub EEGs, signals varied over time.
+Seizure signals got larger.
+GRDA signals got smaller.
+LPD signals tended to be smaller than the signals for the other activity types over the course of the entire sub EEG recording.
+Measuring peak to peak for every 2000 rows (10 seconds) could help differentiate between activity types.

+The next thing I want to do is take the FFT of these average EEGs and look at averages of column data within activity types.
+It may end up being the case that I want to reduce the number of columns I have to work with for these EEGs.
+If some columns are especially correlated with each other, I may be able to combine them in some way and reduce the dimensions of the EEG data I'm working with.